Picoma/Game-launcher/README.md

 ## Usage
 Two notes about the usage :
 - It needs the config file on the same folder than the python script.
-This config file is just the path to the "GOG Games" folder (by default, ~/[your_username]/Gog Games, see the file) *followed by another line.* The content of this line doesn't matter, but there needs to be a second line after the "Gog folder" one.
+This config file is just the path to the "GOG Games" folder (by default, ~/[your_username]/Gog Games, see the file)
 - The game folder structure has to look like this :
 ```
 GOG Games/